-Since 2015, the social enterprise adventure group Got To Get Out has arranged over 150 outdoor activities as part of our mission to inspire people to get outdoors and active.
-In 2018, we have over 100 trips in the pipeline, all around New Zealand.
+Since 2015, the social enterprise adventure group Got To Get Out has arranged over 500 outdoor activities as part of our mission to inspire people to get outdoors and active.

 A large portion of these trips are offered free of charge – such is our commitment to reducing the barrier of entry of getting outdoors, and for helping attendees improve their physical and mental health.

 Activities include climbing volcanoes, canyoning, overnight hikes, mountain biking, paddle boarding, surf school and more.

 Despite over 6000 different people and thousands of ‘adventure hours’ (time spent in the outdoors), we’ve had only a couple of minor injuries.
 How is this result possible, considering our trips are often with first-timers, no charge, and therefore without professional guides?